StackVista/stackstate-docs/configure/topology/event-handlers.md

 #### Properties for synchronous functions

-The parameters and properties described below can be used in synchronous event handler functions.

 The `view` properties listed below can be used in **synchronous** event handler functions, they return details of the view the event handler is in.
 Note that `view`  or `scope` parameter name can be used, or an alias.
 - `view.getName` - returns the name of the view
 - `view.getDescription` - returns the description